How to use Excel as a Drawing Tool

 - Right-click and drag to copy or move the shape

-You need to click the edge to select the entire shape.
+You need to click an area of the shape with no text to select the entire shape.

 Bookmark = SelectObjects